 While many people are now familiar with the technique, it might come as a surprise that the first arthroscopic evaluation of a knee actually took place in 1918.
 (This involved the insertion of the scope into a joint, without benefit of additional lighting.)
 In the following decades, subsequent efforts to apply the technique met with limited success.

-"It wasn't until the advent of fiber optics in the 1970s and 1980s, that arthroscopy became a useful and 'user-friendly' technique for physicians," explains Frank A. Cordasco, MD, who is an associate attending orthopaedic surgeon at HSS.
+"It wasn't until the advent of fiber optics in the 1970s and 1980s, that arthroscopy became a useful and 'user-friendly' technique for physicians," explains Frank A. Cordasco, MD, who is an orthopedic surgeon at HSS.
 Today, thanks to the availability of sophisticated instrumentation, use of arthroscopy, particularly in the knee, is widespread.

 Here at Hospital for Special Surgery, general anesthesia is rarely indicated for arthroscopic surgery of the knee which is generally performed with regional or occasionally local anesthesia (1).